remarkjs/remark/doc/remarkplugin.3.md

 }
 ```

-As mentioned in the previous section, locators are required for inline
+As mentioned in the “tokenizer” section, locators are required for inline
-tokenization in order to keep the process performant.
-Locators enable
+tokenization to keep the process performant.
+Locators enable inline
-inline tokenizers to function faster by providing information on the
+tokenizers to function faster by providing information on the where
-where the next entity occurs.
+the next entity occurs.

 **Signatures**